yie1d/pydoll/docs/en/deep-dive/fundamentals/connection-layer.md

 ### Asynchronous Callback Execution

 Callbacks can be either synchronous functions or asynchronous coroutines.
-The ConnectionHandler handles both types properly:
+The EventsHandler (managed by the ConnectionHandler) handles both types properly:

 ```python
 # Synchronous callback